stekkem/cucumberDemo/README.md

 # cucumberDemo

-This is a sample cucumber/reseassured based framework that helps to get a head start with automation needs or just to get some understanding on how to get started src/test.java is where most of the files feature packages will have all *.feature files (cucumber) stepDefinitions will have reatassured functions/methods testRun will have a file used to run tests and class files for common variables, common methods etc
+cucumber/reseassured based framework that helps to get a head start with automation needs or just to get some understanding on how to get started src/test.java is where most of the files feature packages will have all *.feature files (cucumber) stepDefinitions will have reatassured functions/methods testRun will have a file used to run tests and class files for common variables, common methods etc

-To successfully run the tests,
 1. download from git
 2. upload it to your own git account
 3. generate a token on git